Online Cook

 Tips & Tricks (5)

-Use a piping bag with a round tip and consistent pressure to create uniformly-sized cake rounds, ensuring even baking and perfect sandwich pairing of the whoopie pies.
+Use a piping bag with a round tip and apply even pressure to create uniform-sized cake rounds, ensuring they bake evenly and pair perfectly for sandwiching.

 Fire Icon